Health Sciences

 Massage Theory & Practical Application

-Introduction to Communication and Ethics explores the interrelated dynamics between touch, communication and ethics unique to the massage therapy industry.
-This triad relationship will shape and define the massage therapist’s relationship to self, client and community, will be used by the massage student in the classroom and professional settings alike and is essential knowledge to be a licensed practitioner in the state of Oregon.
-Introduction to Communication & Ethics a first term course and is recommended to be taken in conjunction with Massage I and APP I.
+Introduction to Communication, Ethics & Law explores the interrelated dynamics—a triad—between communication, ethics and law unique to the massage therapy industry.
+This triad lays the foundations that shape and define the massage therapist’s relationship to self, client and community, will be used by the massage student in the classroom and professional settings alike and is essential knowledge to be a licensed practitioner in the state of Oregon.

 Massage 1

 This first hands-on class in the massage series explores the history and principles of massage and emphasizes the practical application of massage techniques.
 Students are introduced to the five basic Swedish strokes, practitioner preparation, body awareness and self-care, and treatment procedures.
 Anatomical terms and the locations of major muscles and bones will also be discussed.
-Massage 1 and Massage 2 share a required textbook.
+All course learning materials will be provided.
+No textbook required for Massage 1.
+Attendance in first class is mandatory.
+Practice Lab is also mandatory for Massage 1 students.
+Students must bring sheets to first class.
+Massage 1 - 5 classes are designed to be completed sequentially.

 Massage 2